kapposds/csunipi-mobile/README.md

 * type `cd csunipi-mobile` to navigate to the project's directory
 * type `npm install` to install dependencies
   * optionally  type `npm update` to update all outdated dependencies, but this could cause problem

+ ## API Endpoint Configuration
+ In order for the application communicate with the API, you need to set the Endpoint (in other words the address where the API is served).
+The default value for the api endpoint is http://localhost:8000, if you want to change it do the following:
+ * open the file app.js located in www\js directory
+ * replace http://localhost:8000 ApiEndpoint url value with the address that you are serving the API

 ## Testing
 Substitute `android` for `ios` below to use iOS (only on mac) on the following commands, in order to run on different platforms: